-The voice search revolution is well and truly upon us, with predictions suggesting that 50% of all searches will be voice searches by 2020.
+The voice search revolution is well and truly upon us, with predictions suggesting that 50% of all searches will be voice searches in the next couple of years.

-That’s just two years away, which means that if you don’t want to lose traffic and customers, you need to start optimizing your website for voice search now.
+This means if you don’t want to lose traffic and customers, you need to start optimizing your website for voice search now.

 Making the transition isn’t hard.